squid-cache/squid-cache.github.io/docs/SquidFaq/CacheDigests.md

 the hash functions - i.e. an index into the bit array.

-Note: As Squid retrieves objects and stores them in its cache on disk, it adds them to the in-RAM index using a lookup key which is an MD5 hash
-- the very one discussed above.
-This means that the values for the Cache Digest hash functions are already available and consequently the operations are extremely efficient\!
+Note: As Squid retrieves objects and stores them in its cache on disk, it adds them to the in-RAM index using a lookup key which is an MD5 hash, the very one discussed above.
+This means that the values for the Cache Digest hash functions are already available and consequently the operations are extremely efficient!

 Obviously, modifying the code to support a variable number of hash functions would prove a little more difficult and would most likely reduce efficiency.

-# How are objects added to the Cache Digest in Squid?
+## How are objects added to the Cache Digest in Squid?

 Every object referenced in the index in RAM is checked to see if it is suitable for addition to the digest.